TonyBet

 TonyBet is an international online gaming company providing sports betting, live betting and live gaming services.
 The TonyBet website offers a live gaming service allowing the players to place bets on lottery, casino, poker and other games live.

 Established in 2011 TonyBet now operates by the UK and Estonian gaming licenses allowing the company to provide its services to the UK and Estonian market.

 On September 8, 2016, TonyBet business in Lithuania was acquired by Swedish company Betsson, who agreed to pay €6 million for the company.

+On November 3, 2022, TonyBet acquired an iGaming license in Estonia under the name of TonyBet OÜ and is no longer a part of Betsson Group.

 Products

 The company's online gaming supply features a wide range of products including live and pre-match sports betting as well as money lines on some of the biggest entertainment and political events like the Eurovision Song Contest, presidential elections, and even the end of the world.

 TonyBet also offers live casino and slot gaming services provided by the biggest online casino developers Microgaming and NET/ENT.
 The website also runs Live Games giving the player a chance to bet on poker, casino, and lottery game outcomes.

 The TonyBet online poker application offers the game of Open Face Chinese poker.

 In June 2021, TonyBet announced its platform and content deal with Leander.
 The deal saw TonyBet add a roster of technology and content launched on the platform.
 This included many online games to add to Tonybets online product portfolio.

-In November 2022, TonyBet has acquired a license to start offering their services for the Dutch market.
+In November 2022, TonyBet obtained a license to operate in the Dutch market and later joined Keurmerk Verantwoorde Affiliates (KVA) to align with local affiliate standards.
+In February 2025, the Dutch gambling regulator Kansspelautoriteit (KSA) issued a warning to TonyBet for not providing 24/7 customer support in Dutch, a requirement for licensed operators in the Netherlands.